Plumsail/forms-docs/SharePoint/how-to/pass-values.rst

-.. title:: Pass SharePoint form values to form in dialog
+.. title:: Pass SharePoint values to a dialog form

 .. meta::
-   :description: An instructions for passing values ​​from a parent form to a child form
+   :description: An instructions for passing values ​​from a parent form to a child form, which is opened in the dialog box

 How to retrieve field values of SharePoint form from another form opened in dialog
 =====================================================================================